Best apps to install first

 Install the apps your route needs, not every app somebody mentioned in a forum.
-For a normal first Indonesia trip, start with Grab, Gojek, Google Maps, WhatsApp and your airline app.
-Add MyBluebird if you want taxi backup, Access by KAI if you are using trains, and Ferizy or PELNI only when your ferry route belongs there.
+For a normal first Indonesia trip, start with ride-hailing, maps, WhatsApp and your airline app.
+Add train, ferry or ship apps only when your route actually uses them.

 The app is not the travel plan.
 It is the tool that makes the plan less annoying.